- Vegetables

 Kales are very cold-hardy, often surviving below zero.
 Their flavor is best when sweetened by frost.
 Generally planted in mid to late summer for winter use, and picked leaf-by leaf as needed.

-Collards are actually a non-heading cabbage, with smooth leaves you can pick one by one instead of in a single head.
+Collards are actually a non-heading cabbage, with smooth, thick leaves you can pick one by one instead of in a single head.
 Collards tolerate heat better than any other brassicas, and quite a bit of cold as well.
 My mother--like many people--survived the Great Depression because collards were in the garden.

-Collards are actually a non-heading cabbage, with smooth leaves you can pick one by one instead of in a single head.
+Collards are actually a non-heading cabbage, with smooth, thick leaves you can pick one by one instead of in a single head.
 Collards tolerate heat better than any other brassicas, and quite a bit of cold as well.
 My mother--like many people--survived the Great Depression because collards were in the garden.

 Kale and Collards